 The final screen includes a comments box where you can provide additional details if you wish.
 Feedback is welcome on the return form and process itself.
 Respondents are required on screen 5 to confirm that the details provided are accurate before submitting the return.

-If you have any questions, would prefer a hard copy of the survey or have feedback on the survey please contact us via firstname.lastname@example.org
+If you have any questions, would prefer a hard copy or have feedback please contact us via firstname.lastname@example.org

 The Economic Statistics (Guernsey and Alderney) Law 2019 enables the States of Guernsey to require this information to be provided, but it is not compulsory this year.
 Subject to feedback from this pilot, individuals and organisations with (for example) 30 or more employees and/or an annual turnover in excess of £1 million could be required to complete a refined version of this return in future years (although others will be welcome to make a return also).